Subscribe To Upcoming Disney Animated Movies: List Of Titles And Release Dates Updates

-Disney looks to have another solid hit on their hands with their most recent animated feature, Moana.
-When put together with their other billion dollar success, Zootopia, it's been one heck of a year for Disney.
-We can only imagine what they're going to do next.
-Well, in some cases we have to imagine what they're going to do next because we don't really know.
-Although, in other cases, we know exactly what they're planning.
+We can only imagine what the studio is going to do next.
+Well, in many cases we have to imagine what is going to come next because we don't really know and details are still mostly under wraps...
+Although, in other cases, we know exactly what is being planned.

 Release Date: November 25, 2020